Online Hindi Classes

 - Close all unnecessary windows and applications before starting class.

 - Temporarily turn off notifications on your device.
-In OS X this mode is called “Do Not Disturb.”
-In Windows it’s called “Quiet Hours.”
+In Mac OS, this mode is called “Do Not Disturb.”
+In Windows it’s called “Focus Assist.”